rust-lang/rust/text/0000-stabilize-catch-panic.md

 # Motivation

-In today's stable Rust it's not currently possible to catch a panic.
+In today's stable Rust it's not possible to catch a panic on the thread that caused it.
 There are a number of situations, however, where catching a panic is either required for correctness or necessary for building a useful abstraction:

 * It is currently defined as undefined behavior to have a Rust program panic across an FFI boundary.
 For example if C calls into Rust and Rust panics, then this is undefined behavior.
-Being able to catch a panic will allow writing robust C apis in Rust.
+Being able to catch a panic will allow writing C apis in Rust that do not risk aborting the process they are embedded into.

 * Abstactions like thread pools want to catch the panics of tasks being run instead of having the thread torn down (and having to spawn a new thread).